-Theory Method Theory The larger the sample size, the more accurately the results reflect the population under study, i.e. the smaller the margin of error.
-HD Method A hypothesis is acceptab predictions are confirm experiments or observa le if its ned in itions.
-Survey Acceptance M ethod A survey's results are acc as correct within a part nargin of error only if the overs a sample size that is than or equal to the stati recommended sample eptable icular e survey s greater stically size.
+Theory Method HD Method The larger the sample size, the more accurately the results reflect the population under study, i.e. the smaller the margin of error.
+A hypothesis is acceptable if its predictions are confirmed in experiments or observations.
+Survey Acceptance Method A survey's results are acceptable as correct within a particular margin of error only if the survey covers a sample size that is greater than or equal to the statistically recommended sample size.